-Victoria (Tori) Williams is a rebel and a Player.
+Victoria (Tori) Williams is a rebel and a player.
 She has been kicked out of numerous schools.
 Finally, her parents have had enough so they have sent her to her mother's boarding school to 'straighten' her out.
 Unknown to Tori, this also happens to be the school that her male equivalent, Edward (Eddie) Lawson attends.
 Eddie could be described in one word, badass.
 He plays girls like toys, is rude, and obnoxious.
 What happens when Tori and Eddie cross paths and suddenly nothing makes sense to either of them?
-What happens when the girl who is afraid to love since the death of her brother and the boy who doesn't believe in love begin to see the real them?
+When the girl who is afraid to love since the death of her brother and the boy who doesn't believe in love begin to see the real them?

 "Right you see that group there?" said Kaylee, nodding over to a big tree as we sat down at a table with a cup of coffee each.